Honglei-FENG/HPC_Computer_project/README.md

 It is the final programming project of SUSTech HPC.

-In the explicit equation folder, run make "explcit.out" to build the executable file.
+In the explicit equation folder, run make explicit.out to build the executable file.
-In the implicit equation folder, run make "implcit.out" to build the executable file.
+In the implicit equation folder, run make implicit.out to build the executable file.

 Use "-n " to modify the number of grids and "-dt " to modify the time step.